Abdul-fattah-Tayih/jira-branch-creator/README.md

 To get up and running do the following:

 1. clone the repository `git clone git@github.com:Abdul-fattah-Tayih/jira-branch-creator.git`
+2. navigate to the `jira-branch-creator` directory
-2. run `pip install -r requirements.txt`
+3. run `pip install -r requirements.txt`
+4. run `pip install --editable .`

 ## Support
 Currently Jira Branch Creator only works on *NIX systems, this includes MacOS and Linux, support for windows is not there yet